 Fountains are what appellant (or someone connected with him) sells.
 At oral argument, counsel presented us with a stereoscopic filmslide card, a sales device showing fountains like those here involved in three-dimensional pictures as offered for sale.
-There is no doubt in our minds that prospective buyers of these fountains would select them for the decoration of buildings or grounds according to specific, reproducible3 designs, intending to us them as permanent decoration.
+There is no doubt in our minds that prospective buyers of these fountains would select them for the decoration of buildings or grounds according to specific, reproducible designs, intending to us them as permanent decoration.

-3We use the term "reproducible" in the practical sense of making another thing which has the same appearance to the average viewer.
-The examiner was concerned about the obvious fact that "the exact arrangement and configuration of droplets" could not be reproduced by a person skilled in the art.
-We do not
+&lt;sup>3We use the term "reproducible" in the practical sense of making another thing which has the same appearance to the average viewer.
+The examiner was con-